 That’s a great step to take before starting the homebuying journey.
 Monitoring your credit reports can help identify problems that could keep you from landing a VA loan.

 But it’s important to understand that the credit scores these tools and apps provide aren’t the same scores a mortgage lender sees when they pull your credit.

-Needless to say, it can come as a shock when you think you have a 640 credit score, only to be told by a mortgage lender that it’s actually 615.
+It can come as a shock when you think you have a 640 credit score, only to be told by a mortgage lender that it’s actually 615.

 In some cases, the gap may not have much of an impact.
 But in others, this discrepancy can mean the difference between getting prequalified for a VA loan and having to put your homebuying dreams on hold.

-Some of your creditors might report your usage and payment history to all three of the nation’s major credit bureaus -- Equifax, Experian and TransUnion -- while others might report to only one or two of them.
+Some of your creditors might report your usage and payment history to all three of the nation’s major credit bureaus: Equifax, Experian, and TransUnion, while others might report to only one or two of them.
 Your credit profile might look different to each of the three big credit bureaus.

 The other big reason is that there are dozens upon dozens of credit scoring models.

 Some of those models are more “generic” or “educational” in nature, while others are laser-targeted for certain forms of credit, like mortgages, auto loans and credit cards.
-A mortgage lender, a car dealer and a credit card company could all pull your credit and come up with nine different versions of your credit score -- that’s three creditors getting three different scores from the three different credit bureaus.
+A mortgage lender, a car dealer and a credit card company could all pull your credit and come up with nine different versions of your credit score.
+That’s three creditors getting three different scores from the three different credit bureaus.

 This key distinction between generic and industry-specific scoring models helps explain why a credit monitoring service might show consumers totally different scores than a mortgage lender.

 For example, the three credit bureaus have their own generic scoring model, known as the VantageScore.
 Consumers who use Credit Karma see VantageScore credit scores from Equifax and TransUnion.